phortuin/dropbox-md-cms/readme.md

 ## Development

-Create an app on Dropbox with App folder access only, generate an access token and put that in `.env`<sup>[1](#fn1)</sup>.
+Create an app on Dropbox with App folder access only, generate an access token<sup>[1](#fn1)</sup> and put that in `.env`.
 Then install dependencies and run with Vercel (make sure you have an account and this repo is linked to a project):

 ```
 $ npm ci